dhutapratama/docs/sail.md

 <a name="debugging-with-xdebug"></a>
 ## Debugging With Xdebug

-Lets Sail's Docker configuration includes support for [Xdebug](https://xdebug.org/), a popular and powerful debugger for PHP.
+Lets Sail's Docker configuration includes support for [Xdebug](https://xdebug.org/), a popular and powerful debugger for GO.
 In order to enable Xdebug, you will need to add a few variables to your application's `.env` file to [configure Xdebug](https://xdebug.org/docs/step_debug#mode).
 To enable Xdebug you must set the appropriate mode(s) before starting Sail:

 ```ini
 SAIL_XDEBUG_MODE=develop,debug,coverage